aiven/devportal/docs/products/opensearch/reference/sunsetting-backward-compatible-aiven-for-opensearch.rst

 	 }
 	}

-Example of JSON response to your Aiven for OpenSearch® service after turning off backward compatibility:
+Example of JSON response to your Aiven for OpenSearch® service after **turning off backward compatibility with Elasticsearch**:

 .. code:: json